Does this test have other names?

 Why do I need this test?

 You may need this test if your healthcare provider suspects that you have syphilis,

-neurosyphilis, or another STD.
+neurosyphilis, or another STI.
 Neurosyphilis may not cause any symptoms in some people.

 Sometimes symptoms appear weeks or even years after neurosyphilis develops.
 Signs

 and symptoms of neurosyphilis may include:

 You may also need this test if you have early symptoms of syphilis, including: